 Independent Archaeological Consulting, LLC (IAC)

-IAC is a woman-owned small business certified as a woman-owned Disadvantaged Business Enterprise (DBE) by the New Hampshire Department of Transportation and recognized as such by the states of New Hampshire, Maine, and Vermont.
+IAC is a woman-owned small business certified as a woman-owned Disadvantaged Business Enterprise (DBE) by the New Hampshire Department of Transportation and recognized as such by the states of Maine, and Vermont.
 We provide a full range of archaeological services to assist civil engineers, planners and developers meet State and Federal regulations and guidelines required to obtain permits for development or expansion.
 Our projects include highway improvements and bridge replacements, utility expansion projects (electric, gas, wind, sewer and wastewater), cemetery documentation and relocation, municipal improvements and streetscapes, private development, historic properties, parks, trails, and museums.
 The company maintains a fully-equipped archaeology lab at 801 Islington Street in Portsmouth, New Hampshire, and has the capability to readily address project needs as they unfold.

 The company maintains a full-time year-round staff and provides ongoing training in new technologies, such as computer-generated drawing and GIS.
 IAC is a member-in-good-standing of the American Cultural Resources Association (ACRA).

 Provide a full range of high quality archaeological services to clients in northern New England in a timely manner and at a fair and reasonable price.

 Protect archaeological resources by providing quality services and to produce well-written, credible, and useful interpretations that deepen our understanding of the past through archaeology.